chickencuber/tasks.nvim/README.md

 ## keybinds(in menu)
 - `y` yanks the task identifier
 - `dd` marks the task as closed(toggles it instead if show_closed is set)
+- 'ENTER' goes to the file the task is in